 Per the Federal Family and Medical Leave Act of 1993, also known as FMLA, if you are a covered employee, you are allowed to go on an unpaid leave for up to 12 weeks to care for a relative who has a severe health condition.
 If you’re interested in taking advantage of this right, speak with your employer’s human resources department.

 Save Up Money

 While it may not be plausible for you to be your elderly parents’ caregiver, one way you can help out is to save money.
 This can allow you to either take some time off from work to care for your parents, or you can use these savings to help pay for any care services your parents need.

 Getting Senior Care for Your Elderly Parents

 If you are a working adult who has elderly parents, consider the aforementioned ways to care for them.
 But know that it’s still important to get your elderly parents the proper in-home senior care they need so that they can safely live at home.

-Assisting Hands Home Care can help your elderly parents by providing them with senior home care services.
-Serving Miami, FL, Miami Beach, FL, and the neighboring areas in Miami-Dade County, our elderly care services are designed to help seniors, meeting their own unique care needs.
+Assisting Hands Home Care can help your elderly parents by providing them with home care services.
+Serving Gilbert, Queen Creek, Apache Junction, Mesa, AZ and the neighboring areas, our elderly care services are designed to help seniors, meeting their own unique care needs.
 From personal care assistance to meal preparation to transportation, our caregivers will provide your elderly parents with the care and companionship they need.